-Another factor that will be considered when deciding if refugee status is needed is whether there is somewhere else in your country you could go and be safe.
+Another factor that will be considered when deciding if you need protection in the UK is whether there is somewhere else in your country you could go and be safe.

-This is frequently argued by the Home Office – they may accept that you would be at risk in your home region of Afghanistan, for example, but argue that you would be safe if you relocated to the capital Kabul.
-Or accept that you may be at risk of persecution because of your clan identity in Mogadishu (capital of Somalia), but argue that you would be safe in Somaliland because your clan has protection from a majority clan there.
+The Home Office may accept that you would be at risk in your home region of Afghanistan but argue that you would be safe if you relocated to the capital Kabul.
+Or accept that you may be at risk of persecution because of your clan identity in Mogadishu (the capital of Somalia), but argue that you would be safe in Somaliland because your clan has protection from a majority clan there.